vapoursynth/vapoursynth/doc/pythonreference.rst

 operation on a clip, you will get a new clip back with the desired frames.
 Here are some examples to illustrate::

-   # ret will be a one frame clip containing the 6th frame
+   # ret will be a one frame clip containing frame number 5
+   # note that frame numbers, like python arrays, start counting at 0
    ret = clip[5]
    # ret will contain frames 6 to 9 (unlike Trim, the end value of python slicing is not inclusive)
    ret = clip[6:10]